simabagheri1/simabagheri1.github.io/README.md

 ---------

 ## Research Interests
-I am interested in a wide range of topics in Security and cloud.
+I am interested in a wide range of topics in security and cloud.
 My recent projects are focused on:
 - AI-aided security
 - Cloud/Container security
 - VNF placement (optimization)

-I would love to expand my research on the following topics:
+I would love to expand my research on the following topics, as I have a GREAT passion for psychology and social science:
 - Usable security and privacy
 - Human-AI interaction
 - Internet measurement